Buying Phuket Property as a British Buyer, 2026 Guide

 Seasonal non-stop routes can appear, but many itineraries route via Bangkok or other hubs.
 Always check current schedules for your departure city and minimise risky self-transfers if you have tight connections.

-We help you shortlist credible inventory, align ownership type with your plan, coordinate legal support, and tour seriously—0% buyer commission, full legal support, and a free property tour including 3 nights hotel coverage for qualified visits.
+We help you shortlist credible inventory, align ownership type with your plan, coordinate legal support, and tour seriously,0% buyer commission, full legal support, and a free property tour including Zoom or on-island viewing coverage for qualified visits.

 MORE Group Editorial